OctopusDeploy/docs/docs/deploying-applications/deploying-packages/transfer-package.md

 Transfer a package was introduced in Octopus Deploy 3.7.12
 :::

-## Transferring a package to your target without extraction
+## Transferring a package to your target without extraction {#TransferPackage-Transferringapackagetoyourtargetwithoutextraction}

 If you just want to transfer a package to your remote target without extracting or processing its contents like the standard [Deploy a package](/docs/deploying-applications/deploying-packages/index.md) step, then you will want to use the Transfer a package step.
 When adding this step to your deployment process, choose the **Transfer a Package** option.
 For more information, see the [add step](http://docs.octopusdeploy.com/display/OD/Add+step) section.